Realty Income: Reliable Dividends Are Not Overrated

 Let's look at FFO and AFFO growth and dividend support

-Funds from Operations (FFO) is a metric, defined by NARIET, which is useful in comparing various REITs to each other.
+Funds from Operations (FFO) is a metric, defined by NAREIT, which is useful in comparing various REITs to each other.
 Adjusted Funds from Operations is a REIT specific metric that differs for each REIT, but it is best used to see how much actual cash a REIT has to pay dividends.
 AFFO is also used to compare how much it costs a REIT to use selling its own shares to generate cash to buy additional assets.

-GNL has been around a long time, and it is somewhat hard to find prior performance numbers.
-Also complicating things is that it recently did a 1 for 3 reverse split.
+GNL has been around a long time and it is somewhat hard to find prior performance numbers.
+Also complicating things is that it recently did a 1-for-3 reverse split.
 While the latest results are reported adjusted to the new lower share count, earlier reports are not.
 In the table above, I collected information from various quarterly reports found here.
 The share count and the values per share are all calculated as if the reverse split happened a while ago rather than recently.
 Several items are worthy of note.
 Back in the June quarter of 2015, FFO was actually negative, and AFFO only covered the dividend because it was cut significantly.
-From the last quarter of 2016 to the first quarter of 2017, GNL closed on an all stock deal to acquire a non-traded REIT run by its external manager.
+From the last quarter of 2016 to the first quarter of 2017, GNL closed on an all-stock deal to acquire a non-traded REIT run by its external manager.
 Adding nearly 10 million new shares, management barely managed to move the needle by acquiring a company they were already very familiar with.
-Generally the AFFO and FFO numbers seem to bounce around a lot.
-Even worse in several quarters I see a downward trend in AFFO, FFO or both.
+Generally, the AFFO and FFO numbers seem to bounce around a lot.
+Even worse, in several quarters I see a downward trend in AFFO, FFO or both.

 Looking at AFFO to dividend coverage, I see very little room for error.
 And less than 2 years ago, there is an example of what management will do if AFFO isn't there to support the dividend, they cut it.
 To me, this isn't a company that has frozen its otherwise safe dividend, but rather one that doesn't have the ability to grow it and is just a bad quarter or two from cutting it.

 Realty Income has a very different story to tell.
 I didn't have to assemble the performance data but found a nice annual report on the company website that detailed years of performance.
 This is only one of two slides covering Realty Income's performance back to 1994.
-From 2007 to 2010 AFFO did decline from $1.92 a share to $1.86.
-But the dividend didn't decline it actually increased during that time.
-And dividend was never more than 92% of AFFO, unlike GNL where the dividends paid out over the last 9 quarters consumed more than 97% of the AFFO generated (and that is with a one quarter cut in the dividend).
+From 2007 to 2010, AFFO did decline from $1.92 a share to $1.86.
+But the dividend didn't decline, it actually increased during that time.
+And dividend was never more than 92% of AFFO, unlike GNL where the dividends paid out over the last 9 quarters consumed more than 97% of the AFFO generated (and that is with a one-quarter cut in the dividend).
 Realty Income's dividend regularly increased over the period from 1994 till the present.
-With the regularly growing AFFO and FFO numbers that are always in excess of the dividend, Realty Income looks to have a very well supported dividend.
+With the regularly growing AFFO and FFO numbers that are always in excess of the dividend, Realty Income looks to have a very well-supported dividend.

 To keep growing its dividend Realty Income will have to continue acquiring new assets or upgrading existing ones.
 To get that cash for that, management sells more shares of stock.
 For this to work in helping to grow the dividend, the new assets will need to produce more FFO and AFFO than the existing portfolio.
 I see two recent years where large amounts of O shares were sold.
 Between 2015 and 2016, the share count increased 10 million shares.
 AFFO went up 12 cents a share or 4.17%.
 Between 2014 and 2015 the share count went up 25 million and AFFO went up 16 cents a share or 5.84%.
 The big jump was between 2012 and 2013 where the share count went up 35 cents or 14.52%.
-Realty Income has established a long term track record of issuing more shares and growing the AFFO per share at the same time.
+Realty Income has established a long-term track record of issuing more shares and growing the AFFO per share at the same time.
 This bodes well for management's ability to grow the dividend in the future.

 Let's look at acquisition funding

 For many stocks, a lower share price helps investors accumulate more shares.
-But for REITs and other companies that use equity sales to generate cash to buy more assets, low share prices do have a down side.
+But for REITs and other companies that use equity sales to generate cash to buy more assets, low share prices do have a downside.
 The lower the share price, the more shares the company has to sell to get the same amount of cash.
 And the more shares sold, the more dividends will cost and thus the more profits the acquired assets will have to generate.

 Looking at the latest earnings report, I see that O generated $0.76 of AFFO for Q1 in 2017.
-I will multiply that number 4 to get a value of $3.04 (which is about in the middle of managements range for the year as it turns out).
+I will multiply that number 4 to get a value of $3.04 (which is about in the middle of management's range for the year as it turns out).
 To be extra conservative (and because it is a nice round number), I will estimate that management will do a secondary offering and get $50 a share.
 The AFFO yield is then 6.08%.

 Looking at my table above, GNL generated $0.52 in AFFO in the first quarter, for an annual estimate of $2.08.
 GNL is currently selling for $22.75 which gives an AFFO yield of 9.14%.
 So equity cost GNL 9.14%.